-In October 2018, RIF Bristol secured funding from European Regional Development Fund (ERDF) for three years to provide assistance to SMEs.
-This new programme is called SABRE and has circa one million pounds sterling in funds.
+In October 2018, RIF Bristol secured funding from European Regional Development Fund (ERDF) for three years to assist SMEs.
+This new program is called SABRE and has circa one million pounds sterling in funds.
 The aim of SABRE is to support SMEs across Bristol, Bath, North Somerset and South Gloucestershire with the implementation and use of robotics.